- Home

 Publication tagged with "Work related diseases"

-World Cancer Day, observed every year on 4 February, invites us to be aware and take action for a world less burdened by cancer.
+World Cancer Day, observed every year on 4 February, invited us to be aware and take action for a world less burdened by cancer.
 EU-OSHA is seriously committed to joining the fight against cancer, the first cause of work-related deaths in the EU.
 As part of that endeavour, the fieldwork of EU-OSHA’s Workers’ exposure survey to identify cancer risk factors at work is being...

-The International Labour Organization (ILO) has recently published Working Time and Work-Life Balance Around the World, report that looks at the two main aspects of working time: working hours and working time arrangements and the effects of both on business...
+The International Labour Organization (ILO) has recently published Working Time and Work-Life Balance Around the World , report that looks at the two main aspects of working time: working hours and working time arrangements and the effects of both on business...

 It is easier than ever to navigate the OSH Barometer data visualisation tool for the state of occupational safety and health (OSH) in Europe.
 Major OSH indicators are now split up and grouped by “Accidents, diseases and wellbeing” and “Working conditions and prevention”.
 The new indicator on work-related diseases gives the latest international estimates of the impact of work on...